bacoords/cb-custom-modules/readme.txt

-=== CB Custom Modules ===
+=== CB Custom Beaver Builder Modules ===
 Contributors: bacoords
 Donate link: http://briancoords.com/
 Tags: beaver builder, page builder, beaver builder custom module, builder, drag and drop, photography, Requires at least: 3.0.1
-Tested up to: 4.7
+Tested up to: 4.8
 Stable tag: 4.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Free suite of custom modules for Beaver Builder that highlight photography with smooth animations, interactions, and hover effects.
+Free suite of custom modules for Beaver Builder that highlight content photography with smooth animations, interactions, and hover effects from Crafty Beaver.

 == Description ==

-CB Custom Modules is a free suite of elegant custom modules for for Beaver Builder that highlight photography with smooth animations, interactions, and hover effects.
+Crafty Beaver Custom Modules is a free suite of elegant custom modules for for Beaver Builder that highlight photography with smooth animations, interactions, and hover effects.
 This is an extension of the Beaver Builder page builder plugin.

 **Current Modules**